tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - other methods generally fall into cell-based normalization (estimate cell-specific global size factor to normalize all genes in same cell, pool cells to estimate more robust size factors then deconvolve pooled size factors to get cell-specific size factors) and gene-based normalization (parametric modeling of individual genes, **like Pearson residuals method SCTransform**, perform adjustments individually for each group of genes with different sequencing depths or different ranges of abundance levels)
 ## Feature selection and dimension reduction
  - identify few latent variables that explain the most variance in data
+# High-throughput and single-cell T cell receptor sequencing technologies
+## Introduction
+ - diversity (D) gene segment only contributes to TCRβ
+ - VDJ gene segments, also the constant (C) gene segment
+ - recombination of gene segments and non-templated addition or deletion of nucleotides between spliced gene segments (junctions, like CDR1-3 **I think**) generate diverse TCR repertoire
+ - complementarity-determining region 3 (CDR3) is the most diverse, hypervariable
+ - unlikely that an individual will have two T cells with the same TCR sequence, so TCR sequences are used as unique identifiers of T cell clones
+ - naive T cell repertoire is highly diverse, memory T cells much less so
+## Amplification strategies for TCR sequencing
+### Multiplex PCR
+ - use a pool of primers to bind diverse TCR V genes
+ - set of forward primers complementary to all known V genes, set of reverse primers for either J or C regions, depending on if starting with gDNA or cDNA, respectively
+### 5' RACE
+ - reverse transcribe RNA with enzyme with terminal transferase activity to add untemplated C nucleotides to 3' end of cDNA
+ - template switch oligonucleotide (TSO) containing complementary poly(G) stretch anchors to this untemplated region of C nucleotides and allows reverse transcriptase to switch templates and extend cDNA to end of TSO which includes a common adaptor sequence
+ - result is that one pair of primers targeting 5' adaptor and constant region is able to amplify all TCR rearrangements
 # Holistic approach to immune checkpoint inhibitor-related adverse events
  - irAEs usually occur within the first months after ICI treatment but can develop as early as after the first dose or as late as years after ICI treatment
  - glucocorticoids are usually used to manage irAEs, other immunosuppressive agents as well